rosscouldrey/rosscouldrey.github.io/_drafts/PowerBITipsPart5PopOutVisuals.md

 ---

-Welcome to the third installment of this multi-part blog series on simple tricks to increase the usability of your PowerBI reports.
+Welcome to the fifth installment of this multi-part blog series on simple tricks to increase the usability of your PowerBI reports.
 In this blog I'm going to demonstrate how to build custom help menus for your report which you can use to increase the end user experience!

 <!--more-->